Onemind-Services-LLC/cloudmydc-docs/docs/Database/Database Hosting/DB Hosting Overview.md

 :::tip Tip

-For containers without [public IP](/docs/ApplicationSetting/External%20Access%20To%20Applications/Public%20IP) address attached, the database admin console is available via https:// by default.
+For containers without [Public IP](/docs/ApplicationSetting/External%20Access%20To%20Applications/Public%20IP#public-ip) address attached, the database admin console is available via https:// by default.

 :::

-When your database server is up and ready, you can [Connect your application to DB](https://cloudmydc.com/).
+When your database server is up and ready, you can [Connect your application to DB](/docs/Database/Database%20Hosting/Database%20Connection%20Strings#database-connection-strings).

 ## Database Password Reset